Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 First we have the object format tag.
 The bits in the tag are `not really!`:

-0. has instance variables
+0. is indexable
-1. pointer-free - for instance variables and Array (everything >=16 is pointer-free)
+2. pointer-free - for instance variables and Array (everything >=16 is pointer-free)
 	- set on creation
 	- cleared by a store of a pointer value in any field
 	- only reset by GC